pranjallll/text_summarizer_app/README.md

 # AI Text Summarizer App

 ## Overview
-This project is a **tiny AI-powered app** that summarizes long articles or text into **concise 2–3 sentence summaries**.
+This project is a **tiny AI-powered text summarizer app** that summarizes long articles or text into **concise 2–3 sentence summaries**.
 It demonstrates motivation, problem-solving skills, and creativity by combining Python programming, AI models, and a simple interactive UI.

 You can use it in two ways:
 1. **Terminal-based script** (`summarizer.py`) – paste text in terminal and get a summary.